ESU ONLINE Winter Session

 Most winter session courses are General Education(GE) designated and all of the courses are offered online only.
 Students may register for a maximum of 6 credits.
 Open the list of winter session classes.

-- We encourage you to register by December 1, 2014.
-Early enrollment is encouraged since low enrolled sections may be canceled.
+- We encourage you to register early as low enrolled sections may be canceled.

 - Due to the intensive nature of online course work in an abbreviated time frame, students are limited to taking 6 credits during Winter Session.